Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 We consider a system with $N$ sensors that observe $K$ stateful sources, as illustrated in \cref{fig:sysmodel}.
-The time is divided into time slots and in each slot a sensor, denoted $a_t\in\{1,2,\ldots,N\}$, is requested to perform a measurement, which is intended to be delivered to a central destination node.
+The time is divided into time slots and in each slot a sensor, denoted $a_t\in\{1,2,\ldots,N\}$, is requested to perform a measurement, which is intended to be delivered to a central destination node, which also acts as the scheduler.
 The measurement contains a random subset of the sources, and the probability that a sensor measurement contains a source depends on the state of the source.
 We denote the state of source $k$ in time slot $t=1,2,\ldots$ by $s_{k}(t)\in\{1,2,\ldots,S_k\}$, and the probability that a measurement by sensor $n$ contains source $k$ in state $s$ by $p_{nk}^{(s)}$. $s_k(t)$ is modeled as a discrete-time Markov chain with transition matrix $\mathbf{R}_k=[r_{ij}^{(k)}]$, where $r_{ij}^{(k)}=\Pr(s_k(t)=j|s_k(t-1)=i)$.
 The Markov chain is assumed to be irreducible and aperiodic, and to have the stationary state distribution $\bm{\beta}_k$ defined as the vector that satisfies $\bm{\beta}_k\mathbf{R}_k=\bm{\beta}_k$.
 In the remainder of the paper, we will refer to the event that a sensor measurement contains a given source as the sensor \emph{observes} the source.
 The measurements are delivered from the sensor to the destination node through an erasure channel with error probability $1-q_n$, which captures both errors in the request and the delivery transmissions.

-We remark that the system model contains a number of interesting special cases, including the one where the channel is capacity constrained, i.e., where the sensor can deliver updates from at most $C\le K$ sources in each time step.
+This system model contains interesting special cases, one of which is the capacity-constrained channel: in each time slot, a sensor can deliver updates from at most $C\le K$ sources.
 This can be modelled by defining, for each sensor, $\binom{K}{C}$ \emph{virtual sensors} that observe the various subsets of $C$ sources.

 The overall goal is to minimize the average AoI at the destination node.
-Let $u_{n}(t)$ be a binary indicator of the event that sensor $n$ has been scheduled at time $t$, i.e.,
+Let $u_{n}(t)$ be a binary indicator of the event that sensor $n$ has been scheduled at time $t$,

 where $\mathbbm{1}[\cdot]$ is the indicator function that equals one if the argument is true and otherwise is zero.
-The scheduled sensor can carry up to $K$ observations, and thus the AoI of source $k$ at the destination node, denoted by $\Delta_k(t)$, is described by the process
+The scheduled sensor can carry up to $K$ observations, and thus the AoI of source $k$ at the destination node, denoted by $\Delta_k(t)$, is described by: